Locations:

 What medical test checks gastrin levels?

-A gastrin test is a type of blood test that checks the levels of gastrin circulating in your blood.
+A gastrin test is a type of blood test.
+It checks the levels of gastrin moving through your blood.
 A healthcare provider draws a small sample of your blood through a needle and sends it to a lab.

 Why do my gastrin levels matter?

 Healthcare providers may check your gastrin levels to make sure they aren’t too high.
-While low gastrin levels rarely occur, high gastrin levels can indicate certain gastrointestinal diseases and conditions.
+Elevated gastrin levels — called hypergastrinemia — can point to stomach or intestinal problems.

 What conditions and disorders could involve high gastrin levels?

-You might have high gastrin and high gastric acid levels if you have gastrinomas.
-These are a type of pancreatic neuroendocrine tumor (PET) that secretes gastrin.
+You might have high gastrin and gastric acid levels if you have gastrinomas.
+These are a type of pancreatic neuroendocrine tumor (PET) that releases gastrin.
 They can be cancerous or noncancerous.

 Conditions that cause gastrinomas include: